Apresa records telephone calls from the Unify OpenScape (Hipath) 4000. The following also applies to OpenScape 3000 and OpenScape Voice.

 One of the options is CSTA Active Recording.
 Apresa takes part in a call (like a third party) to create a recording.
 This works with an automated conference call setup in the PBX.
 See the picture below.

-Passive Recording means that the call recorder is not involved (as a caller) in the call, but only receives copies of call data to create recordings.
+Passive Recording means that the call recorder is not involved (as a participant) in the call, but only receives copies of call data to create recordings.
 During a call, VoIP data is sent between the PBX and the VoIP provider.
 This VoIP data is copied to the call recorder by port mirroring (also known as SPAN).

 CSTA Passive Recording